What Happened to My Life?

 - Don't feel that you have to take unsolicited advice on child rearing.
 Always trust your instincts, and do what you think is best for your child.

 - Treat a tummy bug -- vomiting or diarrhea -- by giving your child lots of clear fluids a little bit at a time.
+Consider adding a probiotic to her diet.

 - Kids need a flu vaccine to protect against the disease before every flu season, which may range from as early as October to as late as May.